paslandau/benchmark/readme.md

-#Benchmark
+#benchmark

 Convenience class for performing benchmark checks on PHP functions.

 ##Description

 I've found myself time and time again writing a small benchmark test for some PHP functions to check for performance implications.
-This project simplifies the process by introducing a `Benchmark` class that takes a list of callables as input and performs them `n` times while measuring the runtime of each call.
+This project simplifies the process by introducing a `benchmark` class that takes a list of callables as input and performs them `n` times while measuring the runtime of each call.

 The results are presented as a `BenchmarkResultList` and can be sorted by average, total and median runtime.